 If you’d like to see more views from national parks, be sure and check out my print shop.

-What does ‘elope’ mean?
+What does elope mean?

-Locations aren’t the most important thing about today’s elopements.
+But beautiful locations are NOT the most important thing about today’s elopements.

 Since photography is one of the biggest parts of your elopement, your want to make sure that your timing is right.
 Why does timing matter so much?
 To get the best views of various locations, you may have to get up very early for sunrise, that may mean starting a hike at 3am.
 Or we may need to go to a certain location at sunset, which could mean hiking back down after dark.
 There are locations that honestly may not be worth going to if it isn’t at sunrise or sunset, timing everything out correctly will ensure that we get the best light so your photos aren’t just blah, they need to be amazing!
 But all of this take preparation.